-Align resources and add value to existing provision - only creating new, where new is needed.
+Align resources and add value to existing provision, only creating new, where new is needed.
+ChalleNGe Operation partners are:

-Our Operations Partners meet 4 times a year.
-There are currently 31 arts partners and 12 educational representatives.
+Our Operations Partners meet four times a year and you'll find the list of current arts partners below (in alphabetical order), there are also 12 educational representatives.
 We also work with youth and community partners across the city, seeking to widen connections and collaborative opportunities.
 Youth leaders are welcome to join us, please get in touch to find out more.

 Baby People is a music and arts development organisation; a dedicated Hip Hop school using art and culture to engage and support young people. www.babypeople.co.uk